pennyl67/openminted-guidelines/components_resourceType_inside_inputContentResourceInfo_or_outputResourceInfo.md

-#### resourceType inside inputContentResourceInfo or outputResourceInfo
+#### processingResourceType inside inputContentResourceInfo or outputResourceInfo
 ##### Usage
 Mandatory when applicable
 ##### Conditions for usage